I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_query_key_security_information.md

 ## Members

+`Object`

+A pointer to the registry key object for the key whose security information is being retrieved.

+`SecurityInformation`

+A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff556635">SECURITY_INFORMATION</a>-typed value that identifies the type of security information that is being requested.

+`SecurityDescriptor`

+A pointer to a <a href="..\ntifs\ns-ntifs-_security_descriptor.md">SECURITY_DESCRIPTOR</a> structure that receives security information for the key object.

+`Length`

+The length, in bytes of the <b>SECURITY_DESCRIPTOR</b> structure that <b>SecurityDescriptor</b> points to.

 `CallContext`

 Optional driver-defined context information that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine can supply.
 This member is defined for Windows Vista and later versions of the Windows operating system.

-`Length`

-The length, in bytes of the <b>SECURITY_DESCRIPTOR</b> structure that <b>SecurityDescriptor</b> points to.

-`Object`

-A pointer to the registry key object for the key whose security information is being retrieved.

 `ObjectContext`